World basketball body lifts ban on yarmulkes, hijabs

-The new rule, announced in a statement by the International Basketball Association, or FIBA, on May 4, will have the largest impact on women from majority Muslim countries who sought to wear the hijab in international competition.
+The new rule, announced Thursday in a statement by the International Basketball Association, or FIBA, will have the largest impact on women from majority Muslim countries who sought to wear the hijab in international competition.

 “The new rule comes as a result of the fact that traditional dress codes in some countries, which called for the head and/or entire body being covered, were incompatible with FIBA’s previous headgear rule,” according to the statement.